pagkly/Zed/Investopedia3/Passive Foreign Investment Company—PFIC.md

 ## Understanding a Passive Foreign Investment Company—PFIC

-PFICs first became recognized through tax reforms passed in 1986.3 The changes were designed to close a tax [loophole](https://www.investopedia.com/terms/l/loophole.asp), which some U.S. taxpayers were using to shelter offshore investments from taxation.
+PFICs first became recognized through tax reforms passed in 1986.3 The changes were designed to close a tax [[loophole]](https://www.investopedia.com/terms/l/loophole.asp), which some U.S. taxpayers were using to shelter offshore investments from taxation.
 The instituted tax reforms not only sought to close this tax avoidance loophole and bring such investments under U.S. taxation but also to tax such investments at high rates, to discourage taxpayers from following this practice.

 Typical examples of PFICs include foreign-based mutual funds and startups that exist within the scope of the PFIC definition.
 Foreign mutual funds typically are considered PFICs if they are foreign corporations that generate more than 75% of their income from passive sources, such as capital gains and dividends.1

-Investments designated as PFICs are subject to strict and extremely complicated tax guidelines by the Internal Revenue Service, delineated in Sections 1291 through 1298 of the U.S. income [tax code](https://www.investopedia.com/terms/t/tax-code.asp).4 The PFIC itself, as well as shareholders, is required to maintain accurate records of all transactions related to the PFIC, such as share cost basis, any dividends received, and undistributed income that the PFIC may earn.
+Investments designated as PFICs are subject to strict and extremely complicated tax guidelines by the Internal Revenue Service, delineated in Sections 1291 through 1298 of the U.S. income [[tax code]](https://www.investopedia.com/terms/t/tax-code.asp).4 The PFIC itself, as well as shareholders, is required to maintain accurate records of all transactions related to the PFIC, such as share cost basis, any dividends received, and undistributed income that the PFIC may earn.

 The guidelines concerning cost basis provide an example of the strict tax treatment applied to shares in a PFIC.
 With virtually any other marketable security or another asset, a person who inherits shares is allowed by the IRS to step up the cost basis for the shares to the fair market value at the time of the inheritance.
 However, the step up in cost basis is not typically allowed in the case of shares in a PFIC.
 Additionally, determining the acceptable cost basis for shares in a PFIC is often a challenging and confusing process.5

 ## PFICs and Tax Strategies

-U.S. investors who own shares of a PFIC must file [IRS Form 8621](https://www.irs.gov/pub/irs-pdf/i8621.pdf).
+U.S. investors who own shares of a PFIC must file [[IRS Form 8621]](https://www.irs.gov/pub/irs-pdf/i8621.pdf).
 This form is used to report actual distributions and gains, along with income and increases in QEF elections.
 The tax form 8621 is a lengthy, complicated form that the IRS itself estimates may take more than 40 hours to fill out.6 For this reason, PFIC investors are generally advised to have a tax professional handle completion of the form.

 In a year where there is no income to report, they do not need to worry about specific tax penalties.
 However, failure to register may render a whole tax return incomplete.